ajs1998/Event/README.md

 ## What is it?

 It's a tool for using the Publish-Subscribe pattern.
-This whole project is only four files and three of them are nearly empty.
+This whole project is only three files and two of them are nearly empty.
 You can implement as many of your own `Event` and `EventListener` types as you need.
 Your listeners may also `@Subscribe` to as many events as you need.